 On this occasion, we inspect Kubernetes, one of the most popular open-source container orchestration tool for production environments.
 Kubernetes builds upon 15 years of experience of running production workloads at Google.
 Moreover the community of Kubernetes appears to be the biggest among all the open source container management communities.
 Kubernetes provides a Slack channel with more than 8000 users who share ideas and are often Kubernetes engineers.
 Also, one can find community support in Stack Overflow using the tag kubernetes.
 Inside the Github repository, we can see more than 970 contributors, 1500 watches, 18500 starts and 6000 forks.
 In the community it is popular to abbreviate the system as K8s.

 In the world of containerized architectures, there are different and new container deployment and orchestration tools which help turning monolithic applications into running composite microservices.
 Some of them are intended to be used in a development environment like Docker-Compose or in a production environment like Kubernetes, Docker-Swarm or Marathon.
 Also, we can observe some tools executing atop other container schedulers, like Rancher or Vamp.
 In this blog post, we take a look at the latter while at the same time we continue to inspect the alternatives in order to compare all solutions eventually.

-Manuel is from El Burgo, a nice village in Málaga, Spain.
-He studied a bachelor in Computer Sciences and a MSc in Mathematics, both in the university of Málaga.
+Manuel was born in El Burgo, a nice village in Málaga, Spain.
+He studied a bachelor in Computer Sciences and a bachelor and MSc in Mathematics, both in the university of Málaga.